6 Amazing Personal Branding Examples to Inspire You

 If you’ve ever wondered where to start, or how to come up with creative ideas, it’s time to let that go.
 We’re about to jump into exactly what personal branding is, how to use it, and some examples to get your creative wheels turning.

-Personal branding by definition is the act of marketing yourself or your career as a brand.
-When you brand yourself effectively you build authority which leads to influence which then leads to trust.
-When people trust you they will want to work with you ( jobs and promotion) or buy from you. this is the core of any personal brand goals.
+Personal branding is, by definition, the act of marketing yourself or your career as a brand.
+When you brand yourself effectively, you build authority, which leads to influence, which then leads to trust.
+When people trust you, they will want to work with you (jobs and promotions) or buy from you.
+This is the core of any personal brand goals.
 Everyone has a personal brand, whether they like it or not.
-The question is how do you cultivate it?
+The question is, how do you cultivate it?

 Think of it this way: self-help techniques aim to improve you as a person (“self-improvement”) and how you view yourself.
 Personal branding, similarly, aims to increase your success by building your authority, influence, and trust so you can have a positive impact on others.
-It’s as if everyone is their own small business and you want to build it , curate it, market it to be the most successful it can be.
+It’s as if everyone is their own small business, and you want to build it, curate it, and market it to be the most successful it can be.

 Do you want to attract more clients and boost revenue?